Code-Institute-Submissions/Saranyajothy-danceschool/README.md

 - When a user submits a form, it will be acknowledged by message and a Thank you note.
 There will also be a link to return back to the website.
 - All queries submitted will be emailed to the dance teacher’s email for attention, action and response.
 - Contact phone numbers and emails are provided below the form to give an option for the users to speak or write to the dance teacher.
-- form submit source is added to email.
+- add dumbform for the form submission

 ![contact](/readme-images/contact.png)